 (a) My friend asked me if I had had my lunch.

-(b) My fried told me if I had my lunch.
+(b) My friend told me if I had my lunch.

 (c) My friend said to me if I have had my lunch.